faucetsdn/udmi/docs/specs/sequences/endpoint_reconfiguration.md

 **Notes**
 - `<NEW_ENDPOINT>` is a **base64** encoded endpoint object
-- `blobset.blobs_iot_endpoint_config` is present in a device's state message if, and only if,   the last received config message has a `blobset.blobs_iot_endpoint_config` block.
+- `blobset.blobs._iot_endpoint_config` is present in a device's state message if, and only if,   the last received config message has a `blobset.blobs._iot_endpoint_config` block.

 ```mermaid
 %%{wrap}%%